braninpodolski/braninpodolski/README.md

 - 👋 Hi, I’m @braninpodolski
-- 🌱 I’m a second-year computer science student at Rutgers University
+- 🌱 I’m a third-year computer science student at Rutgers University
 - 📫 You can reach me by sending an email to branin.podolski@rutgers.com

 <!---